-This Jaguar XJ220 is not currently available.
-Please contact us using the form below if you require any further information on this particular 1993 Jaguar XJ220.
+This Jaguar XJ220 is no longer available.
+Please contact us for any further information you may require.

 One of the most extraordinary and beautiful cars ever to reach production, the world's first hypercar (hitting close to 220 mph while the McLaren F1 was still climbing off the drawing board) was vilified at its birth in 1992 for not having the 500 bhp V12 engine, four-wheel drive, four-wheel steering, and scissor doors promised in the concept.